 Browns Beach in Stillwater

-The beach has a kayak/canoe launch, but is still developing an operational boat launch for the future.
-There is a large pavilion available for rent through Panza’s Restaurant, please call Tony Panza for renting information 518-584-6882.
-Docking is provided by Mike Menneto from Wild Horse Power Sports – 518-371-2087.
-The Beach also has a Snack Shack operated by Dock Brown’s.
+The beach has a kayak/canoe launch and there is a large pavilion available for rent through Panza’s Restaurant, please call Tony Panza for renting information 518-306.4987.

 Residents are welcomed bring their own cooler with food and beverages.
 Please NO GLASS!
 We ask that you leave your furry friends home!

 Saratoga Rowing Association

 Rowing has been a part of Saratoga since 1874 when nine teams gathered for the first collegiate race on Saratoga Lake.